 - A controlling person often likes a position of authority (politician, professor, doctor, CEO, pastor, etc.).
 Being in control of others makes him feel important, powerful and secure (authority is legitimate, but arrogant people abuse their authority and hurt the innocent).
 The problem with arrogant people is that they rarely see their own faults, but only the faults of others.
 Their hubris prevents them from being open to genuine discussion about change.
-A humble person does not abuse their position of authority, but sees themselves as a servant-leader, open to discussion, correction, and willingly makes sacrifices for others (Phil 2:3-4).
+A humble person does not abuse his position of authority, but sees himself as a servant-leader, open to discussion, correction, and willingly makes sacrifices for others (Phil 2:3-4).

 - A controlling person often will try to destroy your confidence through subtle criticisms that keep you on the defensive, making you feel self-conscious all the time and walking on eggshells.
-The gradual chipping away at your self-esteem leaves you deflated, feeling insignificant, and eventually makes you feel like you have no value at all (criticism can be valid, if it is rooted in Scripture and followed with loving correction that builds the other person up).
+The gradual chipping away at your self-esteem leaves you deflated, feeling insignificant, and eventually makes you feel like you have no value at all (criticism can be valid, if it is followed with loving correction that builds the other person up).
 Scripture teaches we are to encourage one another (1 Th 5:11, 14; Heb 3:13), and build each other up (Rom 14:19), but the controlling person prefers only destructive criticism.

 - A controlling person will sometimes recruit others to help coerce or control you.
 Sometimes other people are unsuspecting participants and may not know they are being used to cause harm.